paulkasidit/jacket_api/README.md

 3. DELETE -> route "{your local host}/jackets/id"
-   -> This can be obtained via listing all available jacket via the POST route under the "id" column.
+   -> This can be obtained via listing all available jackets via the POST route, the ids will be under the "id" column.

 ## Known Bugs